 Ever since the demise of Vine, millions of young smartphone owners in their teens and twenties have been trying to discover the next social media craze designed primarily for them.
 Vine was a place for younger audiences to create short-form content designed for people just like them, and the popularity of that content has remained steadfast, despite the app no longer being available.
 Snapchat was once seen as a haven for younger audiences looking to create and communicate, but a series of poor decisions on the part of Snap—a botched redesign, the increased focus on content from established brands instead of user-generated photos and videos—have left the app’s community looking increasingly desolate.
-For some, Instagram has become a place to hang out, view Snapchat-like stories and traditional photo posts, but it doesn’t have the same sort of creative energy that supplied Vine’s audience and pushed them to make some incredible short-form video.
+For some, Instagram has become a place to hang out, view Snapchat-esque stories and traditional photo posts, but it doesn’t have the same sort of creative energy that supplied Vine’s audience and pushed them to make some incredible short-form video.

 Enter TikTok, formerly known as Musical.ly.
 Although not quite a replacement for Vine, it is by far the closest that many have found.
 The general idea behind the app is simple: using a sampled piece of audio ranging from 15 seconds to a full minute long, you create a video on your phone using the two cameras on the front and the back of the device, as well as a full lineup of effects and other options within the app.
 The sampled audio is what really separates TikTok from Vine; though TikTok originally focused entirely on lip syncing to a song, the last two years have seen users become much more creative with the audio library available.
 Sound effects, quotes from stand-up and television shows, and more content has become commonplace on the app, allowing for users to create new ideas and to make something new while repurposing old elements.